 Los Angeles-based pop singer, songwriter, and creator of the #icantkeepquiet movement, MILCK struck a chord of solidarity during the 2017 Women’s March.
 Her soulful ballad, “Quiet,” became an anthem for survivors everywhere.
 “Quiet” continues to turn heads and touch hearts, landing at #2 on NPR’s 2018 Year In Music list, featured as part of NPR’s American Anthem series, and Billboard called it the “#1 protest song of 2017.”

 A first-generation American born to Chinese immigrants, Connie Lim studied classical piano at a young age, later teaching herself to write pop songs while attending college at Berkeley.
 Over the next decade, Lim plied her trade in the music industry, paying dues, writing songs, and performing under her given name before emerging as MILCK in 2016.
-She is an artist with Atlantic Records from 2017-2021 and is currently a proud independent musician, singer, songwriter.
+She was an artist with Atlantic Records from 2017-2021 and is currently a proud independent musician, singer, songwriter.

 MILCK speaks to using the power of creativity to find one’s most powerful self.
 In doing so, she gives audiences tools to rebuild after pain, turn pain into purpose, and reclaim their power.
 In addition to her musical endeavors, MILCK has created the #icantkeepquiet fund, which raises awareness and money for non-profits RISE, Equality Now, and Tuesday Night Project.
 To join her crew of Gentle Rebels, visit her here: https://www.milckmusic.com/

 Testimonials and a list of appearances is below.